Sports in Seattle: Championships

-As of 2025, the city of Seattle enjoys a total of 22 national & international professional team championships, including one Stanley Cup, one NBA Championship, one Super Bowl, four WNBA championships, four U.S. Open Cups, one MLS Supporters' Shield, two MLS Cups, one CONCACAF Champions League Cup, one Leagues Cup, three NWSL Shields, one The Women's Cup trophy and two MLR Championship Shields.
-Twenty of these twenty-two titles were won in the 21st century, over the course of 20 years (2004-2025).
+As of 2026, the city of Seattle enjoys a total of 23 national & international professional team championships, including one Stanley Cup, one NBA Championship, two Super Bowls (XLVIII and LX), four WNBA championships, four U.S. Open Cups, one MLS Supporters' Shield, two MLS Cups, one CONCACAF Champions League Cup, one Leagues Cup, three NWSL Shields, one The Women's Cup trophy and two MLR Championship Shields.
+Twenty-one of these twenty-three titles were won in the 21st century, over the course of 22 years (2004–2026).

 Seattle's first professional sports championship was brought to the city by the Seattle Metropolitans in 1917, when they became the first American team to win the coveted Stanley Cup by beating the Montreal Canadiens three games to one.
-They returned to the Stanley Cup finals twice more.
+They returned to the Stanley Cup Final twice more.
 Their first return, again versus Montreal, was in 1919; that series was cancelled due to an outbreak of influenza with the two teams tied at 2–2–1.
-The Metropolitans last went to the Stanley Cup finals in 1920, when they lost to the Ottawa Senators.
+The Metropolitans last went to the Stanley Cup Final in 1920, when they lost to the Ottawa Senators.

 Led by Lenny Wilkens, the Seattle SuperSonics made it to the NBA Finals in two consecutive years in the late 1970s.
 In 1978 they lost the championship series to the Washington Bullets in seven games, but rebounded in 1979 to defeat the Bullets by four games to one to win the NBA Championship.
 The next time the Sonics made it to NBA Finals was in 1996 when they met the Chicago Bulls, to whom they lost the series in six games.

 Another national basketball championship trophy arrived in 2004, when the Seattle Storm defeated the Connecticut Sun two games to one to win the WNBA championship.
 The Seattle Storm won their second WNBA title in 2010, beating the Atlanta Dream in 3 games.
 Eight years later, the Storm swept the Washington Mystics in 2018 to take their third national championship.
 The team earned a fourth WNBA title in 2020 in a sweep against the Las Vegas Aces with all games played at a quarantined facility in Florida.